calliope-project/calliope/doc/user/tutorials.rst

 Tutorial 1: national scale
 --------------------------

-This example consists of two possible power supply technologies, a power demand at two locations, and a transmission technology linking the two.
+This example consists of two possible power supply technologies, a power demand at two locations, the possibility for battery storage at one of the locations, and a transmission technology linking the two.
 The diagram below gives an overview:

 .. figure:: images/example_overview_national.*
    :alt: Overview of the built-in urban-scale example model

    Overview of the built-in national-scale example model

 Supply-side technologies
 ========================